Skip to content

 --table, -t Table or view to include (can be specified multiple times).
 If omitted, all tables are included.

---db-path Output DuckDB path to create from CSV/Parquet or mixed file inputs (default: database.duckdb).
+--db-path Output DuckDB path to create from CSV/Parquet/Excel or mixed file inputs (default: database.duckdb).
 Do not use this with a single existing DuckDB or SQLite database; those are referenced directly.

 --compact-schema Write schema.yaml with table names only.
 Default adds an empty 'excluded_columns: []' placeholder per table so you can fill in glob patterns for columns to hide.